Capillary force-driven particle orientation in rod networks: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank financial support from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 955612 and International Fine Particle Research Institute (IFPRI).
+We would like to thank Minne Paul (Pavlik) Lettinga for his support and invaluable comments.